 They wanted to celebrate Thanksgiving and take part in their new country’s traditions but also add a little taste of home.

 Many of these workers had seen fantastic street festivals and celebrations in their native countries, and they wanted to bring some of that to their new homes.

 Here's a very brief history of the parade:

-The first parade consisted of the workers dressing in costumes and marching towards Macy’s (all the way from 145th Street!) while being followed by bands, floats, and animals that were borrowed from the Central Park Zoo!
+The first parade consisted of the workers dressing in costumes and marching towards Macy’s from 145th Street!) while being followed by bands, floats, and animals that were borrowed from the Central Park Zoo!

-Certainly not as slick as what is presented today, but it was festive, fun and over a quarter of a million people attended.
+Although not as polished as what is presented today, the parade was festive and fun.
+Over a quarter of a million people attended.
 A New York tradition was born!

 The iconic balloons were added a few years later in 1927, and the parade was well on its way to becoming the spectacle that it is today.

 The first balloon used in the parade was Felix the Cat.
 It was designed by Anthony Frederick Sarg, who came up with the idea based on his experience with marionette puppets.

 - At the end of the 1928 parade, the balloons were released into the sky and they burst.